lyh-06/UCSB_Nutrition_Scraper/README.md

 This project is licensed under the MIT License- see the LICENSE file for details.

 ## Disclaimer
 This tool is not affiliated with UCSB Dining services.
-The nutrient density calcilations are based on a simplified model and should not replace professional dietary advice.
+The nutrient density calculations are based on a simplified model and should not replace professional dietary advice.